Madave94/madave94.github.io/_posts/gcpr-2022-publication/2022-09-15-paper-layout-analysis.md

 tags: [publication]
 ---

-**We are planning to release another extra test set for benchmarking - we expect to finish that by end of November 2023.**
+**The Evaluation Server can be found on [EvalAI](https://eval.ai/web/challenges/challenge-page/2078/)**

-In this short article I want to give a summary of [our publication][1] that we presented at the GCPR 2022.
+In this short article I want to give a summary of [our publication][1] that I presented at the GCPR 2022.

 ### Dataset [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6885144.svg)](https://doi.org/10.5281/zenodo.6885144)